 The plan provides a long-term management framework for restoring and replicating the natural hydrology of the lands in the Association.
 It does this by reducing and treating stormwater that was traditionally pumped through canals into Otter Creek, Pamlico Sound, the Intracoastal Waterway, and the Alligator River.
 These areas of water have experienced water quality impairments since the mid-1980s.

-The Plan identifies five objectives that focus on restoring the natural hydrology of the Mattamuskeet Association and reducing the flow of water directly into the Pamlico Sound.
-The Plan calls for drainage water to be redirected to historic flow paths and areas where hydrology has been severely altered.
-This strategy is aimed at improving the water quality in closed shellfishing waters, improving wetland conditions in the new receiving areas and maintaining water management capabilities for the Association.
+The Plan identifies five objectives that focus on restoring the Mattamuskeet Association’s natural hydrology and reducing water flow directly into the Pamlico Sound.
+The Plan calls for drainage water redirected to historic flow paths and areas where hydrology has been severely altered.
+This strategy is aimed at improving the water quality in closed shellfishing waters, improving wetland conditions in the new receiving areas, and maintaining water management capabilities for the Association.
 The plan also identifies 12 major projects that once complete will restore or enhance nearly 10,500 acres of prior converted wetland.

 Plan Implementation Through Restoration

 The Federation spearheaded wetland restoration efforts within the association to implement the plan in a phased approach.

 The primary goal of these projects is to restore hydrology and habitat on primarily ditched and drained farmland that had been earlier converted to other conservation uses.
 By recreating historic drainage flow patterns and habitats, water quality in downstream estuaries should be improved.
 The re-created wetlands retain, filter and provide natural treatment of agricultural runoff from remaining upstream farms.
 They are also effective at restoring watershed hydrology, trapping sediments, converting nutrients, and reducing flow to downstream coastal waters.
 Projects that reduce discharges of drainage directly into shellfish waters have been made a priority.

 Since the plan was approved, several of the projects have been designed, engineered, and implemented.